mickem/nscp-docs/docs/howto/nrpe.md

 Nagios configuration is in itself a whole chapter and this is just a quick peek on how you can do things.
 First off there are a few concepts to understand:

-* templates are the same as the corresponding item but they have a flag register = 0 which makes them "unlistable items"
+* templates are the same as the corresponding item but they have a flag register = 0 which prevents them from being listed
 * services are essentially checks (is check CPU)
 * hosts are essentially computers
 * groups are an important concept which I ignore here for simplicity (I recommend you use it)